coronalabs/corona-docs/markdown/tutorial/basics/ads/index.markdown

 All ad plugin providers return information with each event they generate: information like the `phase` of the event, if it's an error or not, a text response as to what any errors were about, and more information.

 The easiest way for you to learn what's going on with your app is to read this information.
 This is done simply by printing out the contents of the event table.
-Corona offers a very simple API call that lets you easily dump the contents of any table.
+CORONA_CORE_PRODUCT offers a very simple API call that lets you easily dump the contents of any table.
 If you look at the beginning of the `adListener()` function you will find this code:

 ``````lua
 -- AdMob listener function